MarcoIeni/glimpse/website/docs/configuration.md

 After editing the configuration file, you need to reload the window for the changes to take effect.
 To do so, press `Ctrl+Shift+P` to open the command palette and search for `Developer: Reload Window`, or press `q r` from Glimpse.

+In the following sections, there are some examples of what you can do with the configuration file.
+Remember that you can use any `javascript` code, so the sky is the limit!

 ## Add a key binding to the top menu

 ```js